Coelacanth

 In the Food Web

-The coelacanth is a "passive drift feeder," moving slowly and passively near the substrate where it feeds primarily on cephalopods (cuttlefish, squid, and octopus) and fishes.
+The coelacanth is a "passive drift feeder," moving slowly and passively near the substrate where it feeds primarily on cephalopods (cuttlefish, squid, and octopus) and fish.
 It is capable of moving quickly and may do so when capturing prey or avoiding danger.

 At the Museum